CHAIRMAN, REPUBLICAN PARTY OF IOWA

 Kaufmann, 58, is a seventh-generation livestock farmer.
 He is a professor at Muscatine Community College, where he teaches history and government.
 Kaufmann has a 4.8 A+ score on ratemyprofessors.com.
 In 2012, Kaufmann was honored as Iowa’s faculty member of the year by the Iowa Association of Community College Trustees.
 He obtained his B.A., M.A. and Ph.D. from the University of Iowa.

 Prior to his legislative career, Kaufmann was a Township Trustee and president of the Wilton School Board.
 Currently, he is a member of the Cedar County Board of Supervisors.

-Jeff and his wife, Vicki, have been married for 32 years.
-They raised three sons: Bobby, a state representative in House District 73; Jacob, a middle school science teacher; and John, a member of the Executive Board of the National Federation of College Republicans and the former chairman of the Iowa Federation of College Republicans.
+Jeff and his wife, Vicki, have been married for 36 years.
+They raised three sons: Bobby, a state representative in House District 73; Jacob, a middle school science teacher; and John, a former member of the Executive Board of the National Federation of College Republicans and the former chairman of the Iowa Federation of College Republicans.

-CO-CHAIRMAN, REPUBLICAN PARTY OF IOWA
+CO-CHAIR, REPUBLICAN PARTY OF IOWA

 REPUBLICAN NATIONAL COMMITTEE MEMBERS